DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have started coding the Convolutional Neural Network.

-**Thoughts:** 3-D matrices can be very confusing and difficult to visualize but the best way I found is to imagine the matrix as collection of images.
+**Thoughts:** 3-D matrices can be very confusing and hard to visualize but the best way I found is to imagine the matrix as collection of images.